Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

 ### The chosen research article

 - Li, Y., **Tong, K. K.**, Tao, V. Y., Zhang, M. X., & Wu, A. M. (2020).
-Testing the associations among social axioms, school belonging, and flourishing in university students: a two‐year longitudinal study. ***Applied Psychology: Health and Well‐Being***, *12*(3), 749-769. https://doi.org/10.1111/aphw.12205
+Testing the associations among social axioms, school belonging, and flourishing in university students: a two‐year longitudinal study. *Applied Psychology: Health and Well‐Being*, *12*(3), 749-769. https://doi.org/10.1111/aphw.12205
 - *Applied Psychology: Health and Well‐Being*
   - SCI IF (2021): 7.521, SCI IF(5): 6.580
-  - SSCI-Q1: Psychology, Applied
+  - SSCI-Q1: Psychology, Applied, 10/112
 ---

 ### What is it about?